 Participants are first taught to listen, understand, and absorb what others in the group are saying before responding to the messages being relayed.
 The objective of this activity is to enhance young people's debate skills, such as: building arguments, active listening & rebuttal, organisation of speeches and the use of a specific format for debating.

 The core programme will be complemented by resources for advocacy including evidence-based examples, cultural intelligence, and digital media campaigns.

 The Erasmus+ Virtual Exchange Hub will benefit from the aggregation of debate contents generated through the Advocacy Training and offer wider public insight into the trends and issues connecting young people on the two shores of the Mediterranean.

-Please fill out our expression of interest and you will be contacted about these opportunities as they arise.
+For more information, please, fill out our expression of interest and you will be contacted about the application process for these opportunities.